zasdaym/zasdaym.github.io/content/posts/bash-script.md

 fi
 ```

-## Use curly brace to when using variables
+## Use curly brace when using variable inside a string
 When using variables inside a string, sometimes it's clearer to access the variable with the curly brace.
 So instead of this:
 ```bash
 echo "$var1_new.yaml"